Doxuno

 INTELLECTUAL PROPERTY

 All work product, deliverables, and intellectual property created by the Service Provider in the performance of the Services (the "Work Product") shall be the sole and exclusive property of the Client.
-The Service Provider hereby assigns to the Client all right, title, and interest in the Work Product, including all copyright and intellectual property rights therein, pursuant to the Copyright Act (R.S.C., 1985, c.
-C-42).
-The Service Provider retains ownership of any pre-existing intellectual property and grants the Client a non-exclusive, perpetual licence to use such pre-existing IP as incorporated in the Work Product.
+The Service Provider hereby assigns to the Client all right, title, and interest in the Work Product, including all copyright, patent, trademark, and other intellectual property rights therein, pursuant to the Copyright Act, R.S.C.
+1985, c.
+C-42, and the Patent Act, R.S.C.
+1985, c.
+P-4.
+The Service Provider, and (where applicable) each individual author of the Work Product, hereby waives in favour of the Client and its successors, assigns, and licensees all moral rights in the Work Product to the fullest extent permitted by section 14.1 of the Copyright Act, including the right of attribution, the right of integrity, and the right to remain anonymous or to use a pseudonym.

 LIMITATION OF LIABILITY